V Battery Royal Horse Artillery: First World War

-The battery was reformed on 13 February 1900 as V Battery, Royal Horse Artillery.
+The battery was reformed on 13 February 1900 as V Battery, Royal Horse Artillery, and located at the St John's Wood Barracks.

 On 1 March 1901, a new brigade (Note: The basic organic unit of the Royal Artillery was, and is, the Battery.
 When grouped together they formed brigades, in the same way that infantry battalions or cavalry regiments were grouped together in brigades.
 At the outbreak of World War I, a field artillery brigade of headquarters (4 officers, 37 other ranks), three batteries (5 and 193 each), and a brigade ammunition column (4 and 154) had a total strength just under 800 so was broadly comparable to an infantry battalion (just over 1,000) or a cavalry regiment (about 550).
 Like an infantry battalion, an artillery brigade was usually commanded by a Lieutenant-Colonel.
 Artillery brigades were redesignated as regiments in 1938.) system was introduced and the battery was assigned to the II Brigade-Division, RHA (redesignated as XII Brigade, RHA on 1 October 1906) along with W Battery.
 In 1903 it was stationed at Woolwich.